Herman Miller’s newest office chair is built for your off hours

-It’s Thursday night—what in COVID world has become an almost sacred ritual of gaming with my squad.
+It’s Thursday night—what in COVID world has become an almost sacred observance of gaming with my squad.
 And I have a big announcement to make.

 “Alright.
 I don’t want to intimidate anyone,” I say into my headset.
 “But I thought you should know, I’m sitting in the world’s most powerful gaming chair right now.”